 Even if your back yard is full of sandy, clay or otherwise miserable soil, you can convert it into rich, healthy soil.
 While you can purchase specialty products to help you do this, you can use a variety of natural materials and creative methods to do it yourself — virtually free.

 The key is to make sure there’s lots of organic matter (dried leaves, compost and nutrient-rich materials) in your soil.
-There are several ways to do this, including:
+There are lots of cheap and easy ways to get great garden soil, including:

 - Work organic matter into your soil.
 Turn up a foot or so of your soil before planting season and then add in a whole lot of fabulous organic matter.
 Dried leaves are perfect for this (ones that have already started breaking down from a previous season are best), as is compost.
 These will instantly improve your soil drainage and help bring some nutrients into your depleted soil.
 As the garden season progresses, use natural mulches around plants.
 At the end of the season, turn up the soil and work the mulches in, too.